tanmaypatil/resume-intelligence/README.md

 # resume search intelligence
 Resume search using natural queries .
-Demo application using openai RAG api and opensource VLM model to do resume analysis.
+Demo application using openai RAG api and opensource VLM model to do resume comparative analysis.
+This would help talent partners and engineering managers to get specific information from the resume.

 ## Objective
 Objective of resume intelligence would be to support natural language query on a set of resumes .